 The all new Colony Woodstock is an entertainment and dining space worthy of the Woodstock community and its history.
-This historic space has recently been purchased by Neil and Alexia Howard and will offer live music, comedy, theatre and performance acts, community events, games, local food, a world-class drink selection and great company.
+This historic space has recently been purchased by Neil and Alexia Howard and offers live music, comedy, theatre and performance acts, community events, games, local food, a world-class drink selection and great company.
 This Catskill Mountain landmark has been lovingly renovated and restored — an excellent place to experience live music in Woodstock.

 Levon Helm Studios–Recording studio (live and recorded), home of the Levon Helm Midnight Ramble Sessions.
 Levon was in the business of making music for over forty years and if the walls of “The Barn” could talk, what stories they would tell!
 Music legends galore have played, jammed and recorded there and his family is happily continuing that tradition.
 He based his Midnight Ramble Sessions on the southern medicine shows of his youth and they continue to include some of the most notable entertainers and musicians of our time.
 Whether you’ve been a fan of Levon Helm forever or just love good music, you don’t want to miss The Midnight Ramble Sessions.